THE CAMBRIDGE UNIVERSITY DOCTOR WHO SOCIETY CONSTITUTION

 (2) It shall be the responsibility of the Castellan to ensure that monies received are properly accounted for and that the Society’s financial records are kept in good order;

-(3) The Senior Treasurer shall make arrangements for the Society’s Accounts to be properly audited, either by themselves, or by some other person approved under University Ordinances;
+(3) The Senior Treasurer (Gold Usher) shall make arrangements for the Society’s Accounts to be properly audited, either by themselves, or by some other person approved under University Ordinances;

-(4) The Senior Treasurer shall not be liable for any financial debt or other obligation of the Society unless he or she has personally authorised such a debt in writing;
+(4) The Gold Usher shall not be liable for any financial debt or other obligation of the Society unless they have personally authorised such a debt in writing;

 (5) For so long as the Society shall be Registered with the Junior Proctor, it shall be the duty of the High Council to ensure that the Society complies with the requirements for Registration as a University Society;